xieweiAlex/English_Learning/words/2025/words-Jun-25.md

 **lament**

-sprain
+**sprain**

+**dread**

 -------------------------

-codswallop, baloney, crap, drivel.
-abduct, abdicate, abrogate
-prefigure, prelude, prologue, foretell, foresee, prophetic,
+He took that money and parlayed it into his trading business, whole trading.

+sniff, sniffle, snuffle.

+Shower strength is not strong enough

+The shower pressure is insufficient.

+huckster, hawker
+Bitcoin as a commodity, something I discussed extensively in both of my books.

+When it's time to leave your vacation, you start to dread it.
+It's like Sunday scary, but a lot of stronger.

+## Week 3

-The year’s chicest shade is good enough to eat. - Yet wearing it is not for the yellow-bellied.
+The year’s **chicest** shade is good enough to eat. - Yet wearing it is not for the yellow-bellied.

-Exclusive: inside the spy dossier that led Israel to war. -  We review its secret intelligence on Iranian nukes.
+Exclusive: inside the spy **dossier** that led Israel to war. -  We review its secret intelligence on Iranian nukes.

-Israel’s blitz on Iran is fraught with uncertainty. - Much hinges on the stubborn supreme leader and America’s mercurial president.
+Israel’s **blitz** on Iran is **fraught with** uncertainty. - Much **hinges on** the stubborn supreme leader and America’s **mercurial** president.
 The grooming-gangs scandal is a stain on the British state.

-parable, paragon.

-desolate, desolation, disconsolate, consoling, consolation.

 Mr Trump, who tends to **vacillate**, has been easily swept along Israel’s preferred path.
 Meanwhile, Israel **yearns** for America itself to bomb Iran’s nuclear sites, rather than leave the job partially done.

-locus, locust

-**flaccid, placid, serene, tranquil, contented**

-**boisterous, raucous, rowdy, feisty, rousing**.

 > It's not that the quickie doesn't do anything, it's just that it is wildly suboptimal if you actually care to learn.

-Hijab, hajib, jihad,

-**doodad, gadget, bauble, trinket, ornament**. vv

 Mr Trump, who tends to vacillate, has been easily swept along Israel’s preferred path.
 Meanwhile, Israel yearns for America itself to bomb Iran’s nuclear sites, rather than leave the job partially done.

 ## Week 2, week 1